Dzhokhar Dudayev: President of the Chechen Republic of Ichkeria

-After a referendum in October 1991 confirmed Dudayev in his new position as president of the Chechen Republic of Ichkeria, he unilaterally declared the republic's sovereignty and its independence from the Soviet Union.
-In November 1991, the then Russian President Boris Yeltsin dispatched troops to Grozny, but they were withdrawn when Dudayev's forces prevented them from leaving the airport.
+After a referendum in October 1991 confirmed Dudayev in his new position as president of the Chechen Republic of Ichkeria, he declared the republic's sovereignty and its independence from the Russian Federation.
+In November 1991, the then Russian president Boris Yeltsin dispatched troops to Grozny, but they were withdrawn when Dudayev's forces prevented them from leaving the airport.
 Russia refused to recognize the republic's independence, but hesitated to use further force against the separatists.
 From this point, the Checheno-Ingush Republic had become a de facto independent state.

-Initially, Dudayev's government held diplomatic relations with Georgia where he received much moral support from the first Georgian President Zviad Gamsakhurdia.
+Initially, Dudayev's government had diplomatic relations with Georgia where he received much moral support from the first Georgian President Zviad Gamsakhurdia.
 When Gamsakhurdia was overthrown in late 1991, he was given asylum in Chechnya and attended Dudayev's inauguration as President.
 While he resided in Grozny he also helped to organise the first "All-Caucasian Conference" which was attended by independentist groups from across the region.
 Ichkeria never received diplomatic recognition from any internationally recognised state other than Georgia in 1991.

 The Chechen-Ingush Republic split in two in June 1992, amidst the increasing Ossetian-Ingush conflict.
 After Chechnya had announced its initial declaration of sovereignty in 1991, its former entity Ingushetia opted to join the Russian Federation as a federal subject (Republic of Ingushetia).
 The remaining rump state of Ichkeria (Chechnya) declared full independence in 1993.
 That same year the Russian language stopped being taught in Chechen schools and it was also announced that the Chechen language would start to be written using the Latin alphabet (with some additional special Chechen characters) rather than Cyrillic in use since the 1930s.
 The state also began to print its own money and stamps.
 One of Dudayev's first decrees gave every man the right to bear arms.

-Dudayev's inexperienced and poorly-guided economic policies soon began to undermine Chechnya's economy and, Russian observers claimed, transformed the region into a criminal paradise.
-The non-Chechen population of Ichkeria left the republic due to criminal elements and faced with indifferent government.
 In 1993, the Chechen parliament attempted to organize a referendum on public confidence in Dudayev on the grounds that he had failed to consolidate Chechnya's independence.
 He retaliated by dissolving parliament and other organs of power.
 Beginning in early summer of 1994, armed Chechen opposition groups with Russian military and financial backing tried repeatedly but without success to depose Dudayev by force.